sarassahin/hangman-game/README.md

 # Hangman game
 *We changed classic Hangman game a little bit with super powers!*
-*There are two super power in the game.
+*There are two super powers in the game.
 They let you to see a letter from word and remove a mistake.*